-About 30 select Southeast juniors and seniors spent their 2008 spring break in Washington, D.C., learning about global issues in business, the environment and politics at the prestigious Center for Strategic and International Studies (CSIS).
+30 select Southeast students spent their 2014 spring break in Washington, D.C., learning about global issues in business, the environment and politics at the prestigious Center for Strategic and International Studies (CSIS).
 "This is a remarkable opportunity for Southeast students to work with researchers and consultants who advise national leaders in the top levels of government as they develop policies and strategies that affect the United States and the global community," said Southeast President Ken Dobbins.

 Participants have the opportunity to examine issues which may play out through the next 20 years and beyond.

-Below the students describe this amazing experience in their own words.
+Below two students from the 2014 program, describe this amazing experience in their own words.